b-harvest/cosmos-sdk/x/farming/spec/04_messages.md

 ## **MsgUnstake**

-- If farmer wants to terminate staking, he/she can unstake the coins
+- If farmer wants to terminate staking, the farmer can unstake the coins at any time
+- There is no unbonding period of time required to unstake coins from the plan
-- All accumulated farming rewards is automatically withdrawn to farmer when unstake
+- All accumulated farming rewards are automatically withdrawn to farmer when unstake event occurs

 ```go
 type MsgUnstake struct {